Illustration by Edpuzzle Staff

 As educators, we have a responsibility to not just be a part of this conversation but to lead the way forward.
 The choices we make with our curriculum or professional development sessions can have a big impact on our students’ development.

-We’ve compiled a list of excellent videos to help get you started.
+We’ve compiled a list of excellent videos to help get you started and how to use them in Edpuzzle.
 Whether it’s for young children, older students, or your own coworkers, there’s a video lesson for you!

 Use Music and Storytime with Elementary Students